 Our specialised lorazepam (Ativan) / (Almazine) detox programme starts with a thorough mental and psychological evaluation by our Consultant Psychiatrist.
-Based on this assessment, each patient is prescribed a personalised lorazepam detox regime, which is then carried-out by our nurses and supervised by the Resident Medical Officer.
+Based on this assessment, each patient has prescribed a personalised lorazepam detox regime, which is then carried out by our nurses and supervised by the Resident Medical Officer.

 The safest lorazepam detox method is slowly weaning the drug over time by gradually reducing the medication dose.
 In order to ease lorazepam withdrawal symptoms, other safe medication may be prescribed.

 Each patient has their own personalised treatment plan, tailored to tackle their individual issues.
 They attend daily personal therapy sessions, as well as a structured combination of specialist group therapy, complementary therapies, 12-step support groups, lectures and shared activities, regular meals and exercise.